Iterate and Loop

 The similarity between the two macros should immediately be apparent.

-Most of iterate's clauses were borrowed from loop.
-But
+'s clauses were borrowed from loop

-compared to iterate, loop has a paucity of parens.
+has a paucity of parens.
 Though

 Pascalish syntax creates several problems.
 First, many